-The 795Km2, Kibale Forest national park boasts the greatest primate range and density in East Africa making it a primatologist dream.
+The 795Km2, Kibale Forest national park boasts the greatest primate range and density in East Africa making it a primatologist dream destination.
 It was first a government Forest Reserve and later it became a National Park in 1993.
-It is a magnificent tropical rainforests and one of the most rewarding areas to explore on a safari.
-It is home to 13 primate species including the Chimpanzees as the star attraction.
+It is a magnificent tropical rainforest and one of the most rewarding areas to explore on a wildlife safari.
+It is home to 13 primate species including the Chimpanzees as the major attraction and a member of the world's Great Apes.

-The Park is located in the western part of the country, and it is part of the western tourism circuit, situated idyllically in the heart of the Tooro Kingdom.
+The Park is located in the western part of Uganda, and it is part of the western tourism circuit, situated idyllically in the heart of the Tooro Kingdom.
 Kibale National Park lies close to the tranquil Ndali-Kasende crater field, and close to it are; Queen Elizabeth, Rwenzori Mountains and Semuliki National Parks.
 The Southern part of Kibale Forest joins Queen Elizabeth National Park and together these protected areas uphold over a 180km long wildlife migration corridor.
-This stretch extends from Ishasha- the remote southern section of Queen Elizabeth, to Sebitoli Forest in the northern part of Kibale.
+This stretch extends from Ishasha- the remote southern section of Queen Elizabeth known for hosting the tree climbing Lions, to Sebitoli Forest in the northern part of Kibale.

 The central and northern part of the park are dominated by tropical Forest vegetation on the raised Fort Portal plateau and savanna in the southern part, on the Rift Valley floor.